rinku-k/rn-checkbox-list/README.md

 ## Setup

 This library is available on [npm](https://www.npmjs.com/package/rn-checkbox-list), install it with:
-`npm i rn-checkbox-list`
+`npm i @react-native-community/checkbox rn-checkbox-list` or
-or
-`yarn add rn-checkbox-list`
+`yarn add @react-native-community/checkbox rn-checkbox-list`

-NOTE: If you dont find `@react-native-community/checkbox` in package.json, install it manually.

 ## Usage